stjudecloud/docs/docs/guides/genomics-platform/requesting-data/data-request.md

 Request approval typically takes a week or two if your data access agreement is correctly and completely filled out.
 You will receive automated emails from notifications@stjude.cloud at the time that your request is approved.

 !!! tip
-    If you receive an email from us that your DAA is incomplete, you may edit your DAA and upload the revised copy using the 'Add a Form' button the on [Manage Data](../managing-data/working-with-our-data.md) page.
+    If you receive an email from us that your DAA is incomplete, you may edit your DAA and upload the revised copy using the 'Add a Form' button the on [My Dashboard](../managing-data/working-with-our-data.md#managing-your-data-requests) page.

 ## Managing your Data Request
-Go to our [Managing Data Overview](../managing-data/working-with-our-data.md) documentation page to learn how to check the status of your data request, complete an EDAA draft, upload a revised DAA, and ultimately access your data from our [Manage Data](https://platform.stjude.cloud/requests/manage) page.
+Go to our [Managing Data Overview](../managing-data/working-with-our-data.md) documentation page to learn how to check the status of your data request, complete an EDAA draft, upload a revised DAA, and ultimately access your data from your [My Dashboard](https://platform.stjude.cloud/requests/manage) page.

 !!! info